Understanding Self Assessment and Self Employment for Musicians

 Software and subscription services

-Use of home for practice, admin and research
+Use of home for practice, admin, and research

 HMRC expects the expense to be wholly and exclusively for your work, or clearly apportioned if you use an item partly for personal use.